-Kenitra – Many believe that the language situation in Morocco is more of a conflict than an advantage.
-Most language conflicts stem from the unbalanced status allocated to each language in a single country.
+Kenitra – Most language conflicts stem from the unbalanced status allocated to each language in a single country.

 Language conflicts take place, most of the time, in multilingual countries such as Morocco.
 Its strategic location at the gateway between Africa, Europe, and the Middle East has caused Morocco to be influenced by multiple waves such as the Arabs, Spaniards, Portuguese, and French.
 Morocco has a variety of languages spoken within the country.